ljpengelen/performant-bank/README.md

 If you're a beginner to Clojure and don't have a favorite setup yet, give [Visual Studio Code](https://code.visualstudio.com/) in combination with the [Calva extension](https://calva.io/) a try.

-Once you've installed Visual Studio Code and Calva, [connect Calva to the project](https://calva.io/connect/) and start development.
+Once you've installed Visual Studio Code and Calva, [connect Calva to the project](https://calva.io/connect/) using the project type `deps.edn` and the alias `:dev`, and start development.

-A convenient way to get started is opening `src/bank/core.clj` and evaluating that file by pressing `ctrl+alt+c enter`.
+A convenient way to get started is opening `src/user.clj` and evaluating expressions using `alt+enter`.
-Afterwards, put you cursor somewhere inside an expression and press `alt+enter` to evaluate it.

 ## Running the app